Motleykm/Portfolio/README.md

 ```
-So if the user wants to change their password because they have forgot it or they just want to update their password.So these conditionals will allow them three attempts to login in with their current password or they have to create a new password.
+ So if the user wants to change their password because they have forgotten it or they just want to update their password.
+So these conditions will allow them three attempts to login in with their current password or they have to create a new password.

 ```c#